serkankas/HTML_CSS_Notes/README.md

 The order doesn't that much matter.
 However, some of the properties might overwrite the others.
 Logical order should be used.

 > Chapter 8: List Styles

+The notes are provided in CSS and HTML.
+So you should check those, there is not much to tell about.
+Only thing that might be interesting is, [pseudo-elements](https://developer.mozilla.org/en-US/docs/Web/CSS/Pseudo-elements) next to [pseudo-class](https://developer.mozilla.org/en-US/docs/Web/CSS/Pseudo-elements).
+Also another interesting thing is, marker element.
+The [example](https://developer.mozilla.org/en-US/docs/Web/CSS/::marker) is shows the usage. but interesting thing is, even if you declare your list-style none, the content will appear

+> Chapter 9: Mini Project